Uralstech/PeYx2/Docs/Home.md

                         "color":"#ff8000"

                         // NEW for v1.4.0!
 Sub-syntaxes can now have sub-sub-syntaxes!
 Check out
-                        // *.test.json to see how crazy it can get!
+                        // *.test.json in the GitHub repo to see how crazy it can get!
                     }

                     // Note: There can be more than one sub-syntax category, even though only one is shown here